Retaining and returning holding deposits under the Tenant Fees Act

 When can you retain an applicant's holding deposit?

-• If the tenant pulls out of the application process before the Deadline for Agreement (the Deadline for Agreement is 15 calendar days from the time the holding deposit was taken to when the contract is signed and dated by both parties);
+- If the tenant pulls out of the application process before the deadline for the agreement (15 calendar days after the holding deposit was taken to when the contract is signed and dated by both parties)

-• If the tenant fails to take all reasonable steps to enter into the tenancy agreement.
+- If the tenant fails to take all reasonable steps to enter the tenancy agreement

 When should you return an applicant's holding deposit?